Bug Buster: Reception

 Bug Buster received almost universally negative reviews from audiences and critics alike.
-Despite this, some viewers enjoyed it, seeing it as a throwback to fifties monster films.
+Despite this, some viewers enjoyed it, seeing it as a throwback to the 1950s monster films.
 Robert Pardi of TV Guide said "this modestly budgeted effort has a certain low key charm."

+Home video

+Released (US) on VHS and DVD, Apr 13, 1999 by DMG Entertainment and again in 2000.